"It doesn't work!"

-- You're only printing the input at the beginning of your function, but you forgot that some inputs are huge (on performances intensive Kata, printing one single input array can already overflow the buffer).
+- You're only printing the input at the beginning of your function, but you forgot that some inputs are huge (on performances intensive kata, printing one single input array can already overflow the buffer).

-- In some rare cases, some kata may be pretty "printing intensive", either because there are a lot of assertions printed to the console (that info and all things related to the test output formatting are part of the buffer!), or because they are generating code that is used to display HTML/JS stuff to the console (thinking about myjinxin2015's "play game series" or his "canvas Fun" series, for instance) and you may reach the buffer limit even if you don't print much to the console.
+- In rare cases, some kata may be pretty "printing intensive", either because there are a lot of assertions printed to the console (that info and all things related to the test output formatting are part of the buffer!), or because they are generating code that is used to display HTML/JS stuff to the console (thinking about myjinxin2015's "play game series" or his "canvas Fun" series, for instance) and you may reach the buffer limit even if you don't print much to the console.

 In any case, to bypass that problem, you need to reduce the statements from printing to the console in your code.

 Note: this buffer error can actually become useful in some cases.
 See "I get Execution Timeout.
 Why?" just above.

 Exit code: some number, or a message about some strange signal with some number#